 Why your lead photo is the only one that matters

-Research from Hinge, OKCupid, and independent academics consistently shows that your first photo drives over 90% of the swipe decision.
-Users spend an average of 2–3 seconds on a profile.
+Dating-app product research consistently shows that your first photo drives most of the swipe decision.
+Users spend an average of 2–3 seconds on a profile, with the lead photo getting outsized attention before any other field is even read.
 Your lead photo isn't one of many — it's the one that decides whether someone keeps scrolling or swipes right.

 The same person with a different lead photo gets wildly different match rates.
 A genuine, well-lit, high-contrast photo with a natural smile outperforms a technically better-looking photo with a neutral or strained expression.
 Our AI scores what actually predicts swipes: expression warmth, approachability, eye engagement, and smile authenticity — not conventional "hotness".